-But how can I really be assured of the future consent of my kids in my actions online now?
+But how can I really be assured of the future consent of my kids in my current online actions?
 If I act forever in good faith, is their future consent irrelevant – I no doubt do lots of little things that the kids will judge as misguided as they get older.
 Is this immersion in online activity any different?

 I’m a little worried about the unknown quantity of what it is to grow up with chunks of our lives documented for all to see, from the first scan to our 18th birthday.